-There have been many iconic crimp moments, but my absolute fave is Christina Aguilera’s look for her Dirty video—flawlessly re-created by Kylie Jenner on Halloween.
-Somewhere between a wave and hair that’s freshly unbraided, lies the the crimp.
-Aside from being an easy to achieve and fun way to switch-up a style, it’s also a beloved volume hack that the pros never really abandoned.
+There have been many iconic crimped hair moments, but our absolute fave is Christina Aguilera’s look for her “Dirrty” video—flawlessly re-created by Kylie Jenner on Halloween.
+Somewhere between a wave and hair that’s freshly unbraided, lies the crimping hairstyle.
+Aside from being an easy-to-achieve style, it’s also a beloved volume hack that the pros never really abandoned.

 “I’m loving the crimped hair trend.
 It’s about time beach waves had a little competition,” says celeb stylist Monae Everett.
 “I love the fact that you can crimp your hair in different sizes.
-I love the tiny tight crimps for creating volume and helping with back-combing, especially for updos.”
+And I love the tiny tight crimps for creating volume and helping with back-combing, especially for updos.”
 There’s more than one way to wear it, she points out.
 “Larger crimping tools create waves that are more interesting than beach waves.
-I love that they give me just a little texture or can be used with a heavy hold spray to create visible and strongly placed crimps from route to end.”
+They give me just a little texture or can be used with a heavy hold hairspray to create visible and strongly placed crimps from root to end.”

-If you’re looking to achieve more of a natural wave out of your crimps, simply tousle the hair by running your fingers through it and apply a touch of wave spray for a less 80s/00s look, and more of a beachy vibe.
+If you’re looking to achieve more of a natural wave out of your crimps, simply tousle the hair by running your fingers through it and apply a touch of wave spray for a less ’80s or ’00s look, and more of a beachy vibe.

 Though we recommend a styler for really getting crimps right, you can also create tiny braids all around the hair and leave them in for a while (we suggest sleeping in them for a lasting texture) to get the look minus the heat.

 Tools matter when it comes to crimping, but you don’t necessarily have to break the bank to walk away with a winner.
-We swear by ghd Contour Crimper: $169, Babyliss Pro Triple Barrel Weaver: $41.95, Conair Double Ceramic Triple Barrel Wave: $24.99 and, amika High Tide Deep Wave Hair Crimper: $120 for the best crimps at every price point.
+We swear by: